greblus/aspeqt/readme.txt

 https://github.com/greblus/usb-serial-for-android

-This branch works best with my KitKat phone and Jellybean tablet (both PL2303 and FTDI chips are supported):
+This software was tested and works for me on KitKat and JellyBean.

+I've decided to remove support for Prolific PL2303, therefore converters based on FT232 chips are not only recommended, but required to use this software.

 https://github.com/greblus/aspeqt/raw/android/android/apk/aspeqt.apk

-* I've added an initial implementation of software command frame detection which should work with anything @19200bps and is also behaving very nicely with Pokey divisor set to 6.
+* I've added an initial implementation of software command frame detection which should work with anything @19200bps and is also behaving very nicely with non-standard speeds and Pokey divisor set eg. to 6.

 * Try it also with "use high speed executable loader" option turned on ;)